LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 Some apps, like Loop, require updates to the Identifiers after they are generated.

-Other apps, like <span translate="no">Loop Caregiver</span> and Loop Follow, do not require updates to Identifiers after they are generated.
+Other apps, like <span translate="no">Loop Caregiver</span> and <span translate="no">Loop Follow</span>, do not require updates to Identifiers after they are generated.

 !!! warning "<span translate="no">Loop Caregiver</span> is under development"
     This app is proving very useful already, but it is still under development.
 When you fork this from the repository, you will notice that dev branch is the default.